-- Start filling your pot, beginning with the tallest central plant then add smaller and trailing varieties around the edge.
+One of my favorite summer container ideas is to begin with the tallest central plant then add smaller and trailing varieties around the edge.
 Gaps will fill as the plants grow.
 In my pot I included an orange 'Bishop's Children' dahlia, with astilbe, variegated ivy and a silvery Calocephalus for contrast.

 Top tip: If you are not sure whether your pot or basket needs watering, stick a finger in it up to the first knuckle.
 If it feels dry, get watering!